oatybiscuit/Node-RED-HA-EDF-FreePhase-Dynamic-JSONata/README.md

 - full region tariff code used
 - standing charge and unit rate for this product and region (at the *exact* time of the update, so of little practical use for Agile products)

-The *latest product list* provides all currently market-available Octopus variable-rate products that have 'Agile' in the name:
+The *latest product list* provides all currently market-available EDF dynamic products that have 'FREEPHASE' in the name:

 - mode (import/export)
 - product code